 - Promotion options: This is used if displaying a Post List block to stick the post at the top of the list.

 Use the Save button at the bottom of the form to save the post.
 The Published checkbox can also be used to control public visibility.
 If unchecked, visitors to your site will not be able to view the contents.

-Users with the role "site admin" can control some display options for the post detail page.
+Users with the role "site admin" can control some options for the Post content type.
 Visit Configuration » System » Modules and click the settings button for Post.
-There are options to toggle the display of:
+There are several options:

-- Taxonomy terms.
+- Toggle the display of post author, published date, and taxonomy terms on the Post detail page.
 Additionally, you can control a few options for how the taxonomy terms are output.